Linuxfabrik/monitoring-plugins/check-plugins/mysql-joins/README.md

 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
 * The recommendation depends on the current `join_buffer_size`: below 4 MiB the plugin suggests raising it; above 4 MiB the buffer is already considered large enough and only "use JOINs with indexes" is suggested (matching MySQLTuner's logic - raising the buffer further mostly hurts memory usage without helping the actual problem)
+* `join_buffer_size > 4 MiB` is independently flagged as WARN (deviation from MySQLTuner): the buffer is allocated per session, so on a server with many `max_connections` an oversized `join_buffer_size` reserves a lot of memory without measurable benefit

 **Data Collection:**